 Doyle & Doyle Art Deco Diamond Engagement Ring

 This ring just screams vintage charm.
 For the bride with an old soul, we found the most exquisite piece that is bound to inspire you.
-Featuring a round brilliant-cut diamond and hexagonal-shaped mount, this Art Deco inspired masterpiece speaks for itself.
+Featuring a round brilliant-cut diamond and hexagonal-shaped mount, this art deco–inspired masterpiece speaks for itself.

-Keyzar 2.5 CT Oval Engagement Ring, Dainty Moissanite Engagement Ring
+Keyzar Oval Dainty Moissanite Engagement Ring

 A moissanite stone is perfect for the bride on a budget who doesn't want to miss out on blindingly brilliant sparkle.
 This stunner does just that.
 Featuring a striking oval center stone, this piece is set on a delicate customizable band.

 Effortlessly wrapping around the finger, the Mixed Cuff Ring features two diamonds of different shapes.
 With your choice of a 14k yellow gold or white gold band, you can't go wrong with any of the choices.